Sue Franklin is in charge of the Freedom to Speak Up campaign at Bradford Teaching Hospitals

 If you raise a concern anonymously then the issue will be harder to address – but your concern will be looked into.
 However no personal feedback will be possible.

-Download our Freedom to Speak Up Policy.
+Download our Freedom to Speak Up Policy (PDF)

 What do FTSU Guardians do?